Securitas AB: History

-In 2003, the group's security services in the United States were integrated under the Securitas brand, and the group's cash handling services were completely divisionalized, with a joint management for United States and European operations.
+In 2003, the group's security services in the United States were integrated under the Securitas brand, and the group's cash handling services were completely divisionalized, with joint management for United States and European operations.

-In 2006, Marie Ehrling was elected Chairman of Securitas board of directors.

-Also in 2006, the divisions Securitas Systems (alarm, monitoring, and access control systems), and Securitas Direct (solutions for homes and small businesses) were distributed to the group's shareholders and listed at the Stockholm Stock Exchange.
-In the same year, the divisions Mobile (small and medium-sized customers), and Alert Services (electronic surveillance of homes and businesses) were created (as of 2007 constituting the business segment Mobile and Monitoring).
+In 2006, the divisions Securitas Systems (alarm, monitoring, and access control systems) and Securitas Direct (solutions for homes and small businesses) were distributed to the group's shareholders and listed at the Stockholm Stock Exchange.
+In the same year, the divisions Mobile (small and medium-sized customers) and Alert Services (electronic surveillance of homes and businesses) were created (as of 2007, constituting the business segment Mobile and Monitoring).
 Securitas Direct was later renamed to Verisure in all countries except Spain and Portugal.

-In November 2007, the United Kingdom cash handling services of the division Loomis were sold to Vaultex Ltd, owned by HSBC and Barclays.
+In November 2007, the United Kingdom cash handling services of the division Loomis were sold to Vaultex Ltd., owned by HSBC and Barclays.
 Securitas began operating in Peru in November 2007.
 In 2008, the division Loomis (cash handling) was distributed to the group's shareholders and listed at Nasdaq OMX Stockholm.

 In September 2010, Securitas acquired the security-services operations of Reliance Security Group in the United Kingdom.
 In November 2011, Securitas acquired Chubb Security Personnel in the United Kingdom.

 As of 2012, Securitas was present in 53 countries and territories.

 In 2013, Securitas acquired Pinkerton Government Services, which provides cleared security services to governmental agencies and programs that require a Department of Defense or Department of Energy security clearance.
 This government services division of Securitas became known as Securitas Critical Infrastructure Services.
 This division operates both in the United States and worldwide when cleared services are needed overseas.

 In October 2015, Securitas acquired Diebold Incorporated's (NYSE-DBD) Electronic Security business in North America.
 Diebold's North American Electronic Security business, based in Green, Ohio, United States, is the third largest commercial electronic security provider in North America.
 Diebold's North American Electronic Security business has approximately 1,100 employees.
 The operation includes more than 55,000 monitored customer locations and 200,000 sites serviced.

 In March 2022, Securitas partnered with Citizen to trial a version of Citizen's on-demand private security service in Chicago.